 Course eligibility is decided upon by recommendation of the current teacher in each content area and determines which classes students may request for the following academic year.
 Eligibility is determined by current grades and achievement, and the prerequisites for each level.
-Teachers input eligibility by Jan.
-13, 2017, and students will be notified of their eligibility for the next year by their current teacher during the following week (Jan.
-16-20).
+Students will be notified of their eligibility for the next year by their current teacher during January.
 If a student is not made eligible for an honors or AP class and feels that she should be, she may follow the challenge process for that department, as noted below.